tunisiano187/Chocolatey-packages/automatic/teamspeak-server/README.md

 #### MOBILE CONNECTIVITY
 Stay connected when you're on the go.
 With our mobile TeamSpeak apps for Android and iOS, you can access your servers and data at all times.

-#### SECURITY
-AES based encryption can optionally be enabled for the entire server or specific channels on the server.
-Additionally, to avoid potential threats arising from weak usernames and passwords, TeamSpeak uses public-private key authentication.

-#### IN-GAME OVERLAY
-Keep your eyes on the action with the official TeamSpeak in-game overlay brought to you by Overwolf.
-Quickly access TeamSpeak voice controls, see who's talking, and receive notifications and messages where you need it most.

 ...and more.

 **SOCIAL MEDIA:**